-A captain may legally protest only AN ERROR IN APPLYING A RULE OR RULE INTERPRE-TATION.
+A captain may legally protest only AN ERROR IN APPLYING A RULE OR RULE INTERPRETATION.
 The captain must lodge the protest immediately to the first referee who will then indicate to the scorekeeper that a protest has been lodged.
 Once the match has ended, the captain must describe the incident on the scoresheet or on a paper to be attached to the scoresheet before he signs off the scoresheet.
 This record includes game number, score, ball possession and player position on floor at time of protested decision, and reason for protest.
 The protest is then referred to the appropriate higher authority (i.e. league executive, jury) for acceptance or refusal.
 Refusal means that the game or match result stands as played.
 Acceptance involves replaying of the event in whole or in part depending on the judgment and in the next available gym space as allocated by the DCC Jury member.
-At Canadian Championships, the procedure for a judges' conference can be used to rule on protests.